 aquarium salt, and the same can be done with fish food.

-Frozen foods are available at a significant savings to the customer and provide a nutritious alternative to dried foods.
+Frozen foods are available at a significant savings to the customer and provide a nutritious, longer lasting alternative to dried foods.

 combine filter media

-Bio3 Filter Cartridges contains mechanical floss, activated carbon, and a biological sponge media for complete three-stage filtration in a single product.
+BioMate Filter Media Balls contain mechanical floss, activated carbon, and a biological sponge media for complete three-stage filtration in a single product.

 Reusable and rechargeable filter media will also save you money long-term over purchasing single-use media.